-Air Travel Guidelines for Pets
+Air Travel Guidelines

 The majority of U.S.-based airlines allow dogs and cats on board.
 Some offer service for domestic, exotic pets such as rabbits, birds and hamsters, guinea pigs and ferrets, with their approval.